Umutayb/resume/README.md

 - I was contracted to inspect the entirety of citizenM's quality assurance activities in order to develop a ***TMM*** (Test Maturity Model)
 - Created an extensive Test Maturity Model, covering five stages of quality assurance maturity levels & uncovering potential optimizations to be made
 - Helped various teams improve their testing activities
+- I took the initiative to develop a centralised QA approach & managed the QA transition within citizenM
 - Helped citizenM increase the quality of their products by establishing quality standards while detecting points of improvements & vulnerabilities
 - Created a ***clean, efficient, scalable & unified*** test automation approach while providing standard tools of selection for various teams
   - Created an api test automation solution for the entirety of citizenM's backend services
   - Created a web ui test automation solution for citizenM's Website
+  - The test automarion solution enabled cross tests between fromtends, backends, databases, customer emails and even the analytics layer.
   - Established continuous integration for the test automation projects by using ***Azure DevOps***
   - Created the following ***Slack integrations:***
     - ***Integrated Azure pipelines with slack***, enabling live monitoring of the test runs